MrMiniou/ICS4U_2021-2022/ICS3U/Days 10-11/Note 3 - Aliasing.md

 Notice that the address of `my_list` did not change when the list was updated.
 This behaviour happens with all non-primitive data types in Python.

-###Aliasing
+### Aliasing

 **Aliasing** occurs when when two variable names point to the same location in memory.
 In other words, they can be used interchangeably.
-This can happen with non-primitive data types.
+This can be an issue with non-primitive data types.

 ```python
 list_1 = [1, 2]